-Despite the ongoing economic downturn over the past few years, amplified by COVID-19, the banking sector in the United Arab Emirates (UAE) saw a modest growth in assets, improved profitability and asset quality in 2019, although it is expected that this sector will see some contraction in 2020, as banks brace themselves for a decrease in demand (on both corporate and retail funding).
-This was primarily due to a combination of an expected decrease in population (principally in the expat population) and economic activity (resulting in businesses being reluctant to commit to any long-term borrowing), the impact of COVID-19 and the volatile geopolitical environment (including the continuing severance of ties with Qatar).
+Despite the ongoing economic downturn over the past few years, amplified by the COVID-19 pandemic, the banking sector in the United Arab Emirates (UAE) saw a modest growth in assets, improved profitability and asset quality in 2020.
+This was primarily due to a combination of an expected decrease in population (principally in the expat population) and economic activity (resulting in businesses being reluctant to commit to any long-term borrowing), due to the impact of COVID-19.

 While the trend in western markets may have reversed from loans to bonds as the major vehicles for funding, conventional loans continue to retain the lion's share of the financing market in the UAE.